 Triangular wood sorrel, Purple wood sorrel, False shamrock

 The plant Oxalis triangularis is up to 20 to 40 cm tall.
-The leaves are three foliate and petioles are 5-15 cm. the leaflets are inverted and triangular in structure.
+The leaves are three foliates and petioles are 5-15 cm. the leaflets are inverted and triangular in structure.
 It is sessile with dark purple and a glossy appearance (2).

 Oxalis triangularis health benefits

 1. Antimicrobial properties of Oxalis triangularis

-The leaves of this plant have anthocyanins abundant therefore possess antimicrobial properties.
+The leaves of this plant have anthocyanins abundant and therefore possess antimicrobial properties.
 The extract showed broad-spectrum antibacterial activity against all bacteria tested including Staphylococcus aureus, Bacillus cereus, Escherichia coli, and Salmonella typhimurium (3).

 2. Health benefits of acetylated anthocyanins present in the leaves

 The leave of Oxalis triangularis contains acetylated anthocyanins called malvidin (4).
 These anthocyanins are in huge demand in the food colorant markets.
-As it gives a great alternative to artificial color and also very potent antioxidants (5).
+As it gives a great alternative to artificial color and is also a very potent antioxidant (5).

 How to grow Oxalis triangularis

 The plant Oxalis triangularis mainly propagates via bulbs.
 The propagation of this plant is very simple and easy (6).